aldenvallestero/serverless-unit-test-boilerplate/README.md

 # serverless-unit-test-boilerplate
 This repository is created to help beginners understand the fast and easy way to score almost 100% of unit test coverage using the serverless framework.
 The code demonstrates how to send either SMS or Email Notification using Axios to call the service provider and Jest for testing.

+This will also help you prevent pipeline execution errors due to unavailable dependencies within its environment such as, cloud resources, API calls and database connectivity.

 ## 🧱 System Architecture
 ![System Architecture](graphics/system-architecture-graphic.png)